Contact Lens Care

 The following tips can help your glasses fit perfectly:

-- Making your glasses a tighter fit will prevent them from sliding down your nose.
+• Tighten your glasses at home – this will prevent them from sliding down your nose.

 We highly advise that you visit an optician and ask them to adjust your prescription glasses for you.
 If you go to your regular optician, they will usually do this for free, or for a very small fee.
 If for any reason you cannot reach your optician, here is our short guide on how to adjust your glasses yourself.